 Footprints

 A constellation can take anywhere from a few minutes to an hour or more.
 The unfolding experience is like a pebble going into a pond and ripples move outward for a while after the process has ended.
+We encourage the client to allow the rippling and sense the birthing of new momentum.
+Because everyone in the system belongs, there may be new communications, revelations, and comprehension stemming from the process which initiates, not finalizes the original question or issue that brings the client to a Constellation session or workshop.

 Constellation Work is not a replacement for therapy or medical diagnosis; the process is designed to be informational for people seeking personal and/or community opportunities for exploration and growth.